from small one page howto to huge articles all in one place

 RETURN VALUE

 On success (the sync request was successfully queued) this function returns 0.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and errno is set to indicate the error.

 ERRORS